Can I Change Divorce Attorneys?

 - Your divorce attorney will not return your calls quickly, or at all.
 You should never tolerate this.
 Communications between you and your divorce attorney, and their support staff, is critical in divorce matters.
-Changing divorce attorneys is best if you can’t communicate regularly.
+Changing attorneys is best if you can’t communicate regularly.

 - Your attorney misses filing deadlines.
 Family court judges do not like it when your attorney flaunts the Nevada Civil Procedures.

 - The filings in your case contain the wrong information.
 This regrettably happens too often.
 Some divorce attorneys use “templates” for their court filings.
 These templates may be copied and/or edited improperly.
-The best Las Vegas divorce attorneys insist that you read and approve every court filing.
+The best divorce attorneys insist that you read and approve every court filing.

 - Your divorce attorney asks the court for extensions.
 There are legitimate reasons why an extension may be necessary in your case.
 However, if it’s a repeat occurrence, your attorney’s office probably has weak internal controls for case management.
 They also may have more clients than they can competently handle at one time.
 This is more common with attorneys that charge discounted or flat fees.

 - Your attorney’s fee structure was not in writing and/or changes as your case progresses.
 It’s vital to get a retainer agreement in writing.
 Read it carefully.
-Beware of divorce lawyers that do not provide one.
-A divorce attorney that promises you certain results is also a big red flag.
+Beware of any lawyers that do not provide one.
+An attorney that promises you certain results is also a big red flag.

 Changing Las Vegas Divorce Attorneys

-If you determine that it’s in your best interest to change your divorce attorney, you should observe the following:
+If you determine that it’s in your best interest to change attorneys, you should observe the following:

-- Interview more than one divorce attorney whose skill set and billing fees are even with what you have stake in your case.
+- Interview more than one attorney whose skill set and billing fees are even with what you have stake in your case.

-- Don’t fire your current divorce attorney until you have a new one unless absolutely necessary.
-So maintaining a civil relationship with the divorce lawyer you are replacing will make the change go more smoothly.
+- Don’t fire your current attorney until you have a new one unless absolutely necessary.
+So maintaining a civil relationship with the lawyer you are replacing will make the change go more smoothly.

-- Be certain of your new choice of divorce attorney.
-The family courts frown upon repeatedly changing attorneys because it takes a new attorney time to get “up to speed” on a case.
+- Be certain of your new choice.
+The family courts frown upon repeatedly changing counsel because it takes a new attorney time to get “up to speed” on a case.